 Wireless networks are now affordable and reliable.
 However, wireless connection speeds have not increased enough to support the bandwidth requirements of Connecticut College students, faculty and staff, particularly as they continue to work on bandwidth-intensive applications such as full-motion video and graphics rich documents in selected locations.
-In fact, today's wireless networking system provides a slower data transmission rate than the existing wired system.
 In addition, protecting the security of wireless data still remains an outstanding issue even though the college is using the VPN (virtual private network) technology to encrypt the data.
-At this point wireless networks are more a "consumer" convenience rather than institutional necessity.
+Information Services has installed 76 access points in the library, every residence hall, the student center, many classrooms, and the Greer Music Library.

-During the past year additional 802.11 wireless standards were approved and 802.11g equipment was released to the market.
+During the past year 802.11N format wireless equipment was released to the market.
 The new systems improve data transmission speed.
-Information Services has installed 53 access points in the library, every residence hall, the student center, several classrooms, and the Greer Music Library.
-More access points will be added during summer 2005.

-Sprint and other cellular providers have recently marketed "3G", third generation, wireless devices that connect cell phones and computers to the Internet using cellular technology.
-The effective transmission rate is about 85 Kbs, but this rate is expected to increase to surpass the 802.11 transmission speed in the future.
-The college has had discussion with Sprint about the new technology and we will continue to investigate the educational potential of 3G technology.
+In addition, Sprint and other cellular providers are marketing "3G", third generation, wireless devices that connect cell phones and computers to the Internet using cellular technology.
+Equipment to provide fastest connection speeds is not available in New London but IS has had discussion with Sprint about the new technology and we will continue to investigate the educational potential of 3G technology.

-A new wireless standard 802.16, Wi-Max, is under development.
+A new wireless standard 802.16, Wi-Max, is still under development.
 Wi-Max is capable of transmitting network signals covering in excess of 30 miles of linear service area, which is much greater than 802.11 a and b Wi-Fi's coverage of several thousand square feet.
 It provides shared data rates of up to 70M bit/sec., which is also greater than Wi-Fi's theoretical high of 54M bit/sec (for 802.11g).
 Wireless computing technology is still volatile and the wireless standards are changing on a yearly basis.

-The capability of wireless data telecommunications is predicted to improve in the next few years and the college will monitor new developments in wireless networking.
-We are prepared to deploy this technology throughout the campus when security, cost, and transmission issues have been resolved.
+The capability of wireless data telecommunications will continue to improve in the next few years and the college will monitor new developments in wireless networking.
+We are prepared to phase in this technology throughout the campus when security, cost, and transmission issues have been resolved.